SplittedSpace/qmk-firmware/README.md

 6. Find the Reset button on your keyboard and press it.
 May need one or two pressing
 7. Press the "Flash" button and wait until the firmware be flashed
 8. Happy)

+## Modification

+Since there may be some changes in keyboard layouts and also to simplify firmware modifications we provide QMK configuration files we are using for firmware.
+They are located inside the appropriate keyboard folders.
+You can use them in your own firmware development.